How to watch Bengaluru FC vs Bashundhara Kings in the AFC Cup 2021 from India?

 Marco Pezzaiuoli’s men went down 2-0 against Indian Super League (ISL) rivals ATK Mohun Bagan on Wednesday after they made it to the group stage following a solitary goal win over Club Eagles of Maldives in the playoffs.

-Bangladesh Premier League champion Bashundhara Kings come into the tie on the back of a 2-0 win over Maziya S&RC.
+Bangladesh Premier League champions Bashundhara Kings come into the tie on the back of a 2-0 win over Maziya S&RC.

 Editors' Picks